johnstonskj/rml-knn/README.md

 ![MIT License](https://img.shields.io/badge/license-MIT-118811.svg)

 This module implements a *K-NN* approach for the Racket Machine Learning package set.
+This provides a relatively simple classification approach by determining the Euclidean distance between an individual and a set of pre- classified training data.
+Training is used to determine the veracity of the chosen features to correctly classify individuals by building a *confusion matrix* from classifying a set of individuals.

-Based on the [rml-core](https://github.com/johnstonskj/rml-core) package.
+Relies on the [rml-core](https://github.com/johnstonskj/rml-core) package.

 # Modules